 - Press Win & E shortcut simultaneously to launch File Explorer.

-- Now, tap the Security tab followed by Advanced button.
+- Now, tap the Security tab followed by the Advanced button.

 - Again, click on the Change option under the Owner category so as to begin the User or Group window.

 - Henceforth, navigate to Enter the object name and put the Administrator id.